The Nest

 potential tenant looking for an apartment in New YorkThe 2019 law mandates a maximum security deposit for no more than one month of rent for regulated and standard units.
 The maximum amount an owner can collect remains a month’s rent and a one-month deposit.

 Receiving more than one month of prepaid rent would subject a landlord to treble damages.
-Furthermore, the landlord must return deposits to the tenant within 14 days of moving out.
-The landlord must provide a tenant with an itemized statement of deductions and any remaining deposit portion within 14 days.
+Furthermore, the landlord must return deposits to the tenant within 14 days of moving out and provide a tenant with an itemized statement of deductions and any remaining deposit portion within 14 days.

-Additionally, a landlord must offer to accompany the tenant to a walkthrough inspection of the apartment upon initial lease signing.
-The landlord must provide a written agreement that specifies any defects or damages.
+Additionally, upon initial lease signing, a landlord must offer to accompany the tenant to a walkthrough inspection of the apartment and provide a written agreement specifying any defects or damages.

-Lastly, tenants have the right to request an inspection before move-out and receive an itemized statement from the landlord specifying any repairs or cleaning, which may warrant any reduction in a tenant’s security deposit.
+Lastly, tenants have the right to request an inspection before move-out and receive an itemized statement from the landlord specifying any repairs or cleaning that may warrant a tenant’s security deposit reduction.
 Tenants have the option to repair defects discovered during the inspection before the expiration of the lease.

 Limitations on the application and late fees